michaelpw-w6/fasdex-internal-tools/DEPLOYMENT.md

 ### What happens when you upload a file:

 1. **File Upload**: File is uploaded to S3 bucket
-2. **Signed URL Generation**: A signed URL is generated for the uploaded file
+2. **Signed URL Generation**: A signed URL is generated for the uploaded file (using GetObjectCommand)
 3. **Webhook Call**: The app calls the webhook API with the following data:
    ```json
    {